ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

 but essentially you can think of the ``TelescopeWrapper`` as a singleton representation of the *SUT*, and the *facades* as “views” of that system that will allow you to access the devices and interact with them performing (potentially auto-synchronised) actions.
-E.g.,
+Here an example of how you can use the facades to interact with the devices:

 .. code:: python